Mesfin67/alx-system_engineering-devops/command_line_for_the_win/README.md

 -Use the SFTP put command to upload the screenshots from your local machine to the sandbox environment.
 -Confirm that the screenshots have been successfully transferred by checking the sandbox directory.
 -Once the screenshots are transferred, you can proceed to push the screenshots to GitHub as mentioned in the initial requirements.
--Make sure to include the steps you followed to use the SFTP command-line tool in your project’s README.md file.
-This will help the reviewers understand how you performed the file transfer using SFTP